eclectic-kitty/notes/Week 6 - In-Class - Poor Media.md

 gorgeous, beautiful, moving, groundbreaking

 ### networks of poor images
-platofrm for fragle new common interest battleground experiemntal and artistic material, incredible amounts of porn and paranoia users become editors, critics, translators, co-authors of poor images
+platform for fragile new common interest battleground experiemntal and artistic material, incredible amounts of porn and paranoia users become editors, critics, translators, co-authors of poor images